codecrafters-io/build-your-own-shell/stage_descriptions/quoting-03-yt5.md

 ### Backslash Escaping

-When a backslash (`\`) is used outside of quotes, it acts as an `escape character`.
+When a backslash (`\`) is used outside of quotes, it acts as an escape character.
 If the backslash precedes a character that usually has a special meaning to the shell (like `$`, `*`, `?`, or other delimiters), the backslash causes the character to be treated as a literal character.

-Most importantly for this stage, a backslash can be used to prevent whitespace from acting as a delimiter.
-If you use a backslash before a space, that space is preserved as part of the current argument, rather than separating it from the next token.

 Here are a few examples illustrating how backslashes behave outside quotes: